daihocmo/learn-vietnamese/docs/monolingual.md

 ### Getting and using monolingual dictionaries

-Again, I recommend you use monolingual dictionaries with Yomichan.
+Again, I recommend you use monolingual dictionaries with Yomitan.
 I will talk about alternatives later.

 Before we continue, have a read on recommended dictionaries and what they are exactly.